 Jennifer enjoys writers' conferences, and has appeared at the Big Sur Writing Workshop, the Big Sur of the Rockies Writing Workshop, the Willamette Writers Conference, the SCBWI-Missouri Confluence Conference, and SCBWI-IL Prairie Writer's Day, among others.
 Jennifer has a degree in English from Amherst College and currently lives in Chicago.

 Lara Perkins is an Associate Agent and Digital Manager at the Andrea Brown Literary Agency.
-She has been with the agency for nearly three years, working closely with Senior Agent Laura Rennert, with whom she jointly represents a number of clients.
+She has been with the agency for over three years, working closely with Senior Agent Laura Rennert, with whom she jointly represents a number of clients, in addition to building her own list.

 Lara is a fan of smart and raw young adult fiction, character-driven middle grade fiction with a totally original, hilarious voice, and so-adorable-she-can't-stand-it picture books, preferably with some age-appropriate emotional heft.
 She's a sucker for a great mystery and is passionate about stories that teach her new things or open up new worlds.
 More than anything, she has a soft spot for the wonderfully weird, the idiosyncratic, and the entirely unexpected.